AFM-SPM/TopoStats/docs/installation.md

 One of the major changes in the refactoring is the introduction of unit tests.
 These require certain packages to be installed which are not installed to your virtual environment by [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) in the above steps.
-If you are develop and making changes to the code base you will likely want to be able to run the tests.
+If you are intending to modify or contribute to the development of TopoStats and making changes to the code base you will likely want to be able to run the tests.
 Install the necessary dependencies to do so with...

 ``` bash